 LakeCities Ballet Theatre production of the classic holiday tale will also take the stage Nov.
 26-27 at Marcus High School Auditorium in Flower Mound.
 Sarah Lane with American Ballet Theatre will be the show’s Sugar Plum Fairy and Daniel Ulbricht with New York City Ballet will perform as the Cavalier.
 The ballet will be accompanied by live orchestral music from Lewisville Lake Symphony conducted by Maestro Adron Ming.

 Be prepared to be dazzled in a big way with Texas Ballet Theater’s production of Ben Stevenson’s ‘The Nutcracker.‘ From the big splashy sets to the glittery costumes, this production is elaborate and won’t disappoint.
-This ballet takes stage at the Winspear Opera House from Nov.
+This ballet takes the stage at the Winspear Opera House from Nov.
 25 to Dec.
 4. Fort Worth ‘Nutcracker’ performances happen Dec.
 9-24 at the equally opulent Bass Performance Hall.

 Tyler Junior College will mark its 28th anniversary of performing ‘The Nutcracker’.
 To help celebrate the milestone, dancers Abigail Simon and George Sanders will join the cast of over 100 TJC and community performers.
 Ms Simon, formerly of the Joffrey Ballet and American Ballet Theatre, will dance the role of the Sugar Plum Fairy and Mr. Sanders, of Ballet Memphis, will be her Cavalier.
 You can see this extra special production Dec.
 2-4 at Wise Auditorium on the Tyler Junior College campus.